fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 Based on the above, we can define deep representation learning as _training DNN models that yield numerical representations of data, suitable for solving a set of tasks_.

-To build intuition on why representation learning is valuable, we can review the question of _how humans solve cognitive tasks_?
+To build intuition on why representation learning is valuable, we can review the question of _how humans solve cognitive tasks_.
 In many cases, we rely on heuristics - a set of fairly simple rules relevant to the task.
-For example, to identify if an image is a cat, we might perform the following checks - does it have 4 legs, two pointy ears, fur, whiskers etc. Based on the presence/absence of these salient features, we might determine with some level of confidence that it indeed, is a cat.
+For example, to identify if an image is a cat, we might perform the following checks: does it have four legs, two pointy ears, fur, whiskers, etc.?
+Based on the presence/absence of these salient features, we might determine with some level of confidence that it is, indeed, a cat.

 <!-- For machines, this task is particularly complicated as there is usually no clear linear relationship between real world data (e.g. pixels within an image) and  -->

-Similarly, a neural network that succeeds at this same task should allocate its capacity (layers) such that it successfully translates (or disentangles) raw input data (e.g. image pixels) into a set of representations (e.g. eyes, ears, legs, whiskers etc) that are useful for the task.
+Similarly, a neural network that succeeds at this same task should allocate its capacity (layers) such that it successfully translates (or disentangles) raw input data (e.g., image pixels) into a set of representations (e.g., eyes, ears, legs, whiskers) that are useful for the task.

 ![](/images/hugo/representationdensenet.png)

-##### Figure 3: Shows layers in a pretrained DenseNet121 model. a.)
+##### Figure 3: Layers in a pretrained DenseNet121 model. a.)
 Layer 2 contains neurons that mostly respond to colors and simple textures. b.)
-Layer 202 contains neurons that respond to more complex, level concepts such as tree patterns and an eye.
-To visually explore more representations learned by pretrained models, see [here](https://victordibia.github.io/neuraldreams/#/).
+Layer 424 contains neurons that respond to more complex, level concepts such as tree patterns and an eye.
+You can visually explore more representations learned by pretrained models [here](https://victordibia.github.io/neuraldreams/#/).

-Keep in mind that layers within a DNNs are stacked units of computation comprised of weights, and bias terms whose values are learned during training.
-Thus, an interesting realization here is that if we formulate our training objective carefully, a DNN can yield representations that are then useful for a family of related tasks.
-Depending on the availability of labeled data, compute capacity and distribution of data, there are several strategies that are useful for learning representations.
+Keep in mind that layers within a DNN are stacked units of computation comprised of weights and bias terms, whose values are learned during training.
+Thus, if we formulate our training objective carefully, a DNN can yield representations that are then useful for a family of related tasks.
+Depending on the availability of labeled data, compute capacity, and distribution of data, there are several useful strategies for learning representations.

 <!-- Again, to build intuition on how DNNs achieve this goal of disentangling important aspects of data, let use briefly review the architecture of a DNN.
 DNNs for classification tasks typically consist of layers - stacked units of computation - which feed into a final linear classifier (e.g. a softmax classifier) to discriminate across task categories.
 To excel at these tasks, a network trained with some supervised learning objective results in a situatuion where the majority of the network's capacity (layers before the final linear classifier) is devoted to computing representations that improve the classifier. -->